The ‘Eat Savvy’ Diet can help you transform your health and wellness!

 - Improving the number and variety of micro-nutrients your body has access to.

-Higher energy levels, improved mental clarity, fat loss & muscle maintenance, reduce allergies, improved skin health . . . are all positive outcomes from doing the right thing by your body by putting the right foods into it.
+Higher energy levels, improved mental clarity, reshaping, fat loss and muscle maintenance, reduce allergies and inflammation, improved skin health . . . these are just some of the positive outcomes you will gain from doing the right thing by your body simply by putting the right foods into it.
+Follow our program, tap into our support and you can achieve that and more.

 Have you ever started a diet and felt like you had to be perfect?
-Or you beat yourself up when you eat even a bite of something that is ‘off limits’ or on the ‘never permitted’ list?
-Many people feel this way, and this is one reason why diets often don’t produce sustainable results.
+Or you beat yourself up when you take even a bite of something that is ‘off limits’ or on the ‘never permitted’ list?
+Many people feel this way, and this is a key reason why diets often don’t produce sustainable results.
+They are just too restrictive to follow over the long-term and they foster un-healthy yo-yoing.

 The Eat Savvy diet is different!
-It’s all about a spectrum or ‘sliding scale’ . . . and the more you choose to Eat ‘Savvy Foods’ the more you put the accelerator down and travel faster towards wellness!
+It offers you a spectrum or ‘sliding scale’ . . . and you get to choose the speed with which you make the changes.
+The more you choose to Eat ‘Savvy Foods’ – which means eating those foods towards the green end of the eat-savvy scale – the more you put the accelerator down and the faster you travel towards wellness!

-The spectrum from Red to Green mirrors the ‘illness-wellness’ continuum we discuss in material such as “Wellness – It’s NOT That Hard”!
+The spectrum from Red to Green in the image below, mirrors the ‘illness-wellness’ continuum we discuss in material such as “Wellness – It’s NOT That Hard”!

 - Red Zone: These are NOT Savvy Foods!
 You should avoid these as much as possible, but it’s not the ‘end of the world’ if you eat them (that’s not to say you won’t ‘pay’ for it in decreased performance).